aegis-icons/aegis-icons/CONTRIBUTING.md

           - E.g. at [Codeberg](https://codeberg.org/), inspecting the logo in the left side of the navigation or logo at center reveals the location of SVG.
 Right-click and "open in new tab" to see the SVG file.
        - Sometimes SVG is embedded as inline.
 Means that instead of linking to external file, whole SVG file code is added to the HTML (see [SVG code example](https://gist.github.com/krisu5/677a8a3478331498929a11b900741aa2)).
 In that case, copy the SVG code completely from HTML (website embedded SVG starts with `<svg` & so forth and ends with `</svg>`), open your refer text editor and save copypasted text as `filename.svg`.
 You can test if the file works by opening in it into web browser.
     2. Right-click the website and select *View page source*, then press `Ctrl [⌘ Cmd] + F` to open the search tool and type `SVG` to look for possible SVG vector files.
 Web inspector is also useful and better tool for some (press `F12`).
-       - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource in HTML metadata section `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[alphanumerical-string].svg` which can be copy-paste into the browser and save (`CTRL [⌘ Cmd] + S`).
+       - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource in HTML metadata section `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[alphanumerical-string].svg` which can be copy-paste into the browser and save (`Ctrl [⌘ Cmd] + S`).
 - If everything has failed so far, then **check [logo resources](#logos) section.**
   - Remember though, logo has to be latest one that company uses.
 - As last resort, you can **try image tracing.** Rule of thumb with image tracing is using image that's high resolution, not many colors and doesn't have any [artifacts](https://simple.wikipedia.org/wiki/Compression_artifact).